College Council

 John Fleming – Public Member

 John has served in the management ranks of local and provincial governments as well as not‐for‐profits, achieving senior leadership positions in several organizations, including service as a municipal CAO, Deputy Minister in Ontario and as CEO of a national health charity.
 After completing his full‐time career, he continued his leadership work by achieving the Chartered Director designation and opening his ‘occasional’ consulting practice.
 Since 2008, John has focused his work on governance teaching and advice, executive mentoring and coaching, and group facilitation, especially emphasizing his ability to help boards and teams work effectively to identify and achieve common goals.
 John has recently completed a 12-year term as the Integrity Commissioner for the Town of Caledon and is a Past Chair of the Board of Governors of Sheridan College; has and continues to serve on numerous other boards and committees, and is a past Chair of the Board of Directors of Halton Healthcare Services and of Ovarian Cancer Canada.
 He is also a past Director of OMERS Sponsors Corporation.
 He is currently the Vice Chair of the Greater Hamilton Health Network’s Board of Directors.
-John is serving his second term as Council Chair for the College.
+John served two terms as Council Chair for the College and currently sits on a number of statutory and non-statutory committees, including the Executive Committee.

 Sanjay Govindaraj – Elected Social Worker